-The idea is to link French to notions, images and visual situations, not to logic or grammar and especially not to English words.
+The idea is to link French to notions, images, and visual situations, not to logic or grammar, and especially not to English words.
 So that way, you can better retain the information you are gathering.
 Sometimes by trying to reason things out, you overcomplicate them, as is the case with French numbering.

 Cognates are words that are the same between the two languages – English and French.
 An example of common cognates is “direct”, “correct”, and “exact”.
 These can be especially tricky when learning French for beginners.
 You may think, “I know this word that should make it easy”.
 But that isn’t always the case.
 In fact, it usually isn’t.
 Usually, cognates are not pronounced the same in both languages.

-Misunderstanding cognates will make pronouncing it correctly in French difficult because you have programmed your brain to lean towards English pronunciation.
+Misunderstanding cognates will make pronouncing them correctly in French difficult because you have programmed your brain to lean toward English pronunciation.
 A typical example of such an instance is the French word “chocolat”.
 The “ch” in French is soft as in the word “shed”, and we do not pronounce the “t”.
 That makes the proper French pronunciation of the word “shocola” as opposed to the English cognate “cho·kluht”.

-Another common misconception with cognates is that they mean the same in both languages.
+Another common misconception about cognates is that they mean the same in both languages.
 That is not typically true.
 There is such a thing as false cognates.
 These are words that exist in both languages but do not have the same meaning.
 A perfect example is the word “chair”, which means “a separate seat usually with a back and four legs” in US English but means “flesh” in French – no relationship whatsoever.

 It is for this reason that you should avoid translating to English as much as you can.
 It is common for beginners to translate to English at the beginning of their lessons, but as you advance in your studies, we advise limiting these translations.
 Translating makes the process of learning that much more tedious.
 It also tempts you into accepting literal translations.